I thought I would start this post with a disclaimer: These are my tips for people travelling in Europe based on my experience as an Australian.

 dinner is much later

 Normally around 7-8.
 This was one we struggled with, Mike and I are morning people so we would normally get up around 7, have breakfast and then head out for the day.
-So by 6 we were normally starving and would have to head out for dinner.
-I love participating the normal rituals of a country and it made us feel a lot less like tourists when we pushed ourselves and waited until later to head out for dinner.
+So by 6 we were starving and would have to head out for dinner.
+I love participating the routines of a country and it made us feel a lot less like tourists when we pushed ourselves and waited until later to head out for dinner.
 It also gave us very flimsy excuses to eat afternoon tea.

 Food Service is relaxed